Neptune Blog

 • InternalFeatureImportance: This technique calculates values for each input feature and various combinations using the split values in the node on the path symmetric tree leaves.

-Pairwise feature importance
+Pairwise feature importance scores for various feature combinations

-Pairwise feature importance | Source: Author
+Pairwise feature importance scores for various feature combinations | Source: Author

 • SHAP: CatBoost uses SHAP (SHapley Additive exPlanations) to break a prediction value into contributions from each feature.
 It calculates feature importance by measuring the impact of a feature on a single prediction value compared to the baseline prediction.
 This technique provides visual explanations of features that make the most impact on your model’s decision-making.
-SHAP can be applied in two ways:
+SHAP can be applied in two ways: per data instance and for all the features.

 Per data instance